LincaMarius/ISAP-2_Computer_Project/README.md

 # ISAP-2 Computer
-The ISAP-2 calculator is the improved version of the SAP-2 calculator made by me.
+The ISAP-2 Computer is the improved version of the SAP-2 Computer made by me.

 ISAP Computer stands for Improved Simple as Possible Computer.